SL95: Background

 The first was a six-axle articulated tram from Kassel, Germany, with 80% low floor.
 The company disliked the lack of air suspension and a door construction where the doors went outwards.
 A Variotram built by ABB from the Chemnitz Stadtbahn was also tested.
 It has 100% low-floor, is 2.65 m wide and also has outward-opening doors.
 The width made it unsuitable for stopping at some of the new stops.
 Oslo Sporveier stated that although the tram had many nice features, it was too experimental for their liking.
-The final tested vehicle was a Class T tram from the Wien Tramway.
+The final tested vehicle was a Class T LRV from the Vienna tramway.
 The six-axle vehicle was not well-adapted for the Oslo system, since it was built after German light rail standards with high platforms and 25 m curve radius, and could not be operated on the Briskeby Line and the loop at Jar on the Lilleaker Line.

 Following the tests in Oslo, a delegation was sent to look at compatible systems outside Oslo.
 After it had returned, the company went into negotiations with three manufacturers: Duewag, Bautzen and Ansaldo/Firema.
 Oslo Sporveier signed a contract with Ansaldo/Firema for delivery of 17 units in 1997–98, with options for additional 15 units.
 The first 17 units cost 335 million kr, or NOK 20 million per vehicle.
 The option rights were later exercised, and the total order was increased to 32.
 This allowed Oslo Sporveier to replace all trams that were not articulated, and would give a maximum age in the tram fleet to 18 years.
 While Oslo Sporveier at first had planned to debt-finance the purchase, by 1999 it was decided that the trams would be leased from Skandinaviska Enskilda Banken.
 Due to a labor dispute about privatizing the operation of the tramway and the Oslo Metro, the ownership of all trams and metro trains, including the SL95, were transferred to the municipally owned limited company Oslo Vognselskap in 2007.